backstage/backstage/beps/0006-docs-personas-framework-portal/README.md

       - Upgrading
         - Keeping backstage up to date
       - Customizing
+    - Core Plugins
+      - "How do I install and configure Backstage Developer Portal with plugins."
       - Home Page
         - Installing and Configuring
       - Software Catalog
         - Overview
         - The life of an Entity
         - Catalog Configuration
         - System Model
         - YAML file format
         - Entity Reference
         - Well Known annotations
         - Well known relations
         - Well known statuses
         - Creating the catalog graph
       - Software Templates
         - Overview
         - Configuring
         - Adding a new template
         - Writing a template
         - Built in actions
       - TechDocs
         - Overview
         - Getting Started
         - Architecture
           - Installing and configuring
             - Using Cloud Storage for TechDocs generated files
             - Configuring CI/CD to generate and publish TechDocs sites
           - TechDocs CLI
           - Troubleshooting
       - Kubernetes
         - Installing and Configuring
           - Authentication
         - Troubleshooting
       - Search
   - Product Manager Guides
+    - "How do I present Backstage to leadership, what are the benefits, why should I care, etc."
     - Strategies for adopting
     - Use cases
   - User Guides
+    - "How do I use the default OSS Backstage"
     - Logging in
     - Registering a component
     - Creating a new component